-Nano fertilizer has been utilizing in many crops because of its numerous advantages.
+Nano fertilizer has been utilized in many crops because of its numerous advantages.
 Nano fertilizers are absorbed by the plants very efficiently due to their ultra-high absorption feature and high surface to volume ratio (Elemike et al., 2019).
 Because of their nano scale size, foliar application of these fertilizers can directly enter leaf tissues through stomata.
 Due to its very small quantity requirement, Nano fertilizers can reduce the toxic effect caused by the overuse of commercial fertilizers and increase the nutrient use efficiency.
 Pruthviraj et al. (2022), Chhipa (2017) and Meena et al. (2017) reported that faster and higher translocation capacity of Nano fertilizers to different parts of the plant.
 Velmurugan et al. (2021) told that Nano fertilizers performed better in various crops than commercial urea.
 Raguraj et al. (2020) found that yield of tea was increased after application of a slow-release fertilizer urea-hydroxyapatite nanohybrids under Sri Lankan condition.
 They also reported that increasing rate of leaf nitrogen was noted under urea-hydroxyapatite nanohybrid applied plots as compared to control plot where traditional urea was used.

-Nano NPK which contains three primary nutrients in a single formulation, has been using in many crops with satisfactory results.
+Nano NPK which contains three primary nutrients in a single formulation, has been used in many crops with satisfactory results.
 However, very little is known about the foliar application of Nano NPK as a growth enhancer, especially in tea.
-Therefore, in the present investigation, an attempt was made to evaluate the commercial product Nano NPK fertilizer for its effectiveness as growth promoter and to find out the best dose as an alternative to NPK mixture commonly applied in Tea plantations of North East India.
+Therefore, this investigation made an attempt to evaluate the commercial product Nano NPK fertilizer for its effectiveness as growth promoter and to find out the best dose as an alternative to NPK mixture commonly applied in Tea plantations of North East India.

 Materials and methods: